 We give every adult animal a shot of e-sel in the Fall before breeding and in the Spring about 4 weeks before our first expected kidding/lambing.
 The pastures in Western North America are generally selenium deficient.
 Read more in this article: Selenium supplementation: a matter of life and death in your flock.

 If you are raising both sheep and goats together and only the goats produce weak babies, consider copper deficiency as the cause of the weakness.
 If you correct this as soon as you suspect it, you may prevent your remaining mothers from giving birth to weak or premature babies.
-Goats respond quickly to an increase in mineral.
+Goats respond quickly to an increase in minerals.

 Caprine Arthritis Encephalitis

 Animals with this disease will die prematurely, give birth to weak kids, and be generally weak and unthrifty.
 It can be prevented by beginning with disease-free stock.
-If you already have it in your herd, you can prevent it in the offspring by catching them at birth and raising the kids on pasturized milk.
-The carriers should be culled from your herd, as soon as you have replacements that are disease free.
+If you already have it in your herd, you can prevent it in the offspring by catching them at birth and raising the kids on pasteurized milk.
+The carriers should be culled from your herd, as soon as you have replacements that are disease-free.
 The disease, like AIDS, is passed through body fluids.

 Inevitably you will have some losses.
 You do the best you can and then you have to leave the rest up to God.
 Hopefully, this article will help you have fewer losses on your homestead and empower you with the skills to save more babies and have more successes, too.